India Post: Philately

 The first philatelic Society in India was founded in Calcutta on 6 March 1897 to service postage-stamp collections.
 Function include design, printing and distribution of special or commemorative postage stamps, definitive postage stamps and items of postal stationery, promotion of philately, conduct of philatelic examinations at the national level, participation in international exhibitions and monitoring exhibitions at the state, regional and district levels and maintenance of the National Philatelic Museum.

 Philatelic bureaus were established in head post offices located at circle headquarters and at district-capital head post offices (as necessary).
 There are 68 philately bureaus and 1111 philatelic counters, including all head post offices (Mukhya Dak Ghars) in the country as of 31 March 2011.
 A domestic philatelic deposit-account system was introduced on 1 August 1965 at all philatelic bureaus.
 Customers are given priority in purchasing commemorative or special-issue stamps, first-day covers and information sheets soon after their issue by opening a deposit account at any philatelic bureau.
 The number of philately deposit-accountholders grew from 23,905 in 1999–2000 to 168,282 in 2006–2007 and 183,202 in 2008–2009.
-Four philatelic Bureaus—the Bombay, Madras, Calcutta and Parliament Street, New Delhi GPOs are authorized to sell United Nations stamps.
+Four philatelic bureaux—the Bombay, Madras, Calcutta and Parliament Street, New Delhi GPOs are authorized to sell United Nations stamps.
 A quarterly philatelic magazine, Philapost, was launched in 2008.

 The Department of Post has also developed software for philatelic inventory management, known as "Philsim".
 It is used for all activities relating to philately, including forecasting, indenting, invoicing, monitoring supply and demand and recording sales and revenue for commemorative stamps and other philatelic products at philately bureaus and counters (and definitive stamps and stationery at circle stamp depots and head post offices).

 The National Philatelic Museum was inaugurated on 6 July 1968 in New Delhi.
 It had its beginnings at a meeting of the Philatelic Advisory Committee on 18 September 1962.
 Besides a large collection of India Postage stamps designed, printed and issued, it has a large collection of Indian states (confederate and feudatory), early essays, proofs and colour trials, a collection of Indian stamps used abroad, early Indian postcards, postal stationery and thematic collections.
 The museum was renovated in 2009 with more exhibits, a philatelic bureau and postal objects (such as Victorian post boxes).
 The Department of Posts inaugurated the National Philatelic Museum on 11 July 2011.
 It exhibits rare postage stamps from around the world and provides a venue for philatelists to exhibit their collections.